Nuclear Decommissioning Services Market Report Scope & Overview:

 Impact of COVID-19

 Various industries have faced major challenges during the COVID-19 pandemic.
 The nuclear sector is no exception to that.
-Shortage of labor, restrictions of social distancing on on-site workers, stringent lockdown imposed by the government, and most important supply chain disruption have restricted the nuclear decommissioning service market globally.
+Shortage of labor, restrictions of social distancing on on-site workers, stringent lockdown imposed by the government, and most importantly supply chain disruption have restricted the nuclear decommissioning service market globally.
 Due to the travel restrictions and limited staff and experts available at the project site faced the extension risk of end dates of projects.

 Impact of Russia-Ukraine War: